Skyscanner/backpack-android/CONTRIBUTING.md

 Wrap your component with the correct states in the `snap` function to take the snapshot.
 There are various configurations supported:

-To set the dimension for your snapshot use the `setDimensions` function for View or `snapshotSize` property for Compose in the `setup()` or test function.
-In compose you can alternatively use the `size` property on the `snap` function.
+To set the dimension for your snapshot use the `width` and/or `height` property on the `snap()` function.

-To set the background colour use the `setBackground` function for View or `background` property on the `snap` function for Compose.
+To set the background colour use the `background` property on the `snap` function.
 By default the snapshots will have the `canvas` background.

 By default snapshot tests run on 4 variants - default, dark mode, RTL and themed (skipped for compose).
 In some cases you may want to only run a snapshot test on some variants - for example if a component has many different states without layout changes you may want to consider skipping RTL.
 You can do this by adding the `@Variant` annotation to either the test class (applies to all tests in class) or function with the desired variants, like this: